MicrosoftDocs/win32/desktop-src/print/cpsuidatablock.md

-﻿---
+---
-Description: 'The CPSUIDATABLOCK structure is used as a parameter for the ComPropSheet function, if the function code is CPSFUNC\_SET\_DATABLOCK or CPSFUNC\_QUERY\_DATABLOCK.' ms.assetid: 'c5b488ac-dd8d-4484-81ca-b64fdf517100'
+Description: The CPSUIDATABLOCK structure is used as a parameter for the ComPropSheet function, if the function code is CPSFUNC\_SET\_DATABLOCK or CPSFUNC\_QUERY\_DATABLOCK. ms.assetid: c5b488ac-dd8d-4484-81ca-b64fdf517100
 title: CPSUIDATABLOCK structure
+ms.date: 05/31/2018
+ms.topic: structure
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # CPSUIDATABLOCK structure